 But my life is not mundane, albeit looks quite boring from the point of view of the uninitiated.

 Get up, go to the bathroom, get dressed, drink some beverage… etc… sounds like everyone else’s life, doesn’t it?

-PS: It turns out the Luther said that "I cannot and will not recant anything, for to go against conscience is neither right nor safe.
+PS: It turns out that Luther said that “I cannot and will not recant anything, for to go against conscience is neither right nor safe.
 Here I stand, I can do no other, so help me God.
-Amen." in April 1521.
+Amen.” in April 1521.
 In German, of course.